taeul/taeul/README.md

 ### Hi there 👋

-Jennifer is a highly skilled and experienced Senior Angular Expert with a proven track record of designing and developing robust web applications.
+I am a highly skilled and experienced Senior Angular Expert with a proven track record of designing and developing robust web applications.
 With extensive expertise in Angular and a deep understanding of front-end development, Jennifer excels in creating dynamic and user-centric solutions that drive business success.

 Skills:
 - Proficient in Angular, TypeScript, HTML5, CSS3